SebStohn/SebStohn.github.io/algorithmsdatastructures.md

 <img src="./assets/images/2.2.png" style="width: 600px;" alt="Figure 2">

-Coursearch features a CSV parser (pictured above) that creates a 2D vector of academic courses with prerequisites that can be searched efficiently using a binary search tree with various algorithms.
+Coursearch features a CSV parser (pictured above) that creates a 2D vector of academic courses with prerequisites that can be searched efficiently using a binary search tree with various recursive algorithms.
 The Course structure is a Python @dataclass The BST, node structure, insert, search, traverse, CSV parse, course load, and main menu logic were all rewritten to be as efficient as possible.

+<img src="./assets/images/2.3.png" style="width: 600px;" alt="Figure 3">

 Features were added such as a Find-by-Subject option and Subject sub-menu that allows users to view courses within a selected subject using the new search_subject and print_subject BST methods.
 A Statistics feature was also introduced through the gen_stats and counter methods which print information such as the total number of courses, subject frequency, and most common prerequisites.

-<img src="./assets/images/2.3.png" style="width: 600px;" alt="Figure 3">

 # [Coursearch Repository](https://github.com/SebStohn/SebStohn.github.io/tree/main/2.%20CSV%20Parser%20BST)